dwarfmaster/arkenfox-nixos/README.md

 Since Arkenfox's settings are *very* opinionated and shouldn't be used unless they've been reviewed and agreed with, both the top level `enable` flag and all sections `enable` flags are false by default.
 On the other hand, the subsections `enable` flags are true by default.
+There is a `enableAllSections` top level flag that makes all sections enabled by default if this is what you want.

 For example, if you want to enable the `TOPLEVEL`, `STARTUP` and `GEOLOCATION` sections, but still have Firefox check if it is the default browser, and you